scriptex/analytics-badge/README.md

 2. Create an account on Vercel.
 3. From the dashboard page click Import Project then specify the URL to your fork of the project on GitHub.
 4. Add the required environment variables CLIENT_EMAIL and PRIVATE_KEY.
 These values correspond to `client-email` and `private-key` above.

-(In this example, the values would be `eightants@dummydata.gserviceaccount.com` and `-----BEGIN PRIVATE KEY-----\nMIIEvQIBADANBgkqhkiG9w0BAQEFAASCBKcwggSjAgEAAoIBAQCRApln/AtI3bdq\nOI3gdYHZRDORr/DN+RxMOOIG4eSF77jXJuLPEB8BAoGAFiTHeOhyvXL1Yxks+Xe/\nyCKZ1FPVYbzOR3fbARzwvSFITMEhmPy+A1Gj//D1pCarNg3s2eGKcWbvaU/uFiza\nFNAiPipmFp3Xnt7m07gKw25mgbMScaCJUeLOGdnGNXaHQ2aCieAXiA5aZbyjcyhX\n8vWRouHly8HoEOdrc8BOfTA=\n-----END PRIVATE KEY-----\n`)

-5. Deploy and visit your application at `<deploy-id>.vercel.app`.
+5. Deploy and visit your application at `<deploy-id>.vercel.app` or the custom domain which you configured.

 Visit your Google Analytics dashboard and obtain the `viewId` for your project of interest from `Admin > View > View Settings > View ID`.
 You can now generate shields.io badges for any of your Analytics projects with this endpoint.